AN OASIS OF CALM AWAY FROM OUR SOMETIMES HECTIC CITY

 "Massage was the first type of therapy I related to, as it is such a natural thing for us to do -to heal through our hands.
 I believe massage is a sort of conversation, a dance if you will, through which the therapist dances a body back into it's own natural melody.
 Massage reads the messages recorded in our bodies by our emotions and experiences, and in its simplicity, offers the potential for deep transformative experiences."

-From March 2018, treatments booked on Monday and Sunday afternoons will be with Laura L.
+Treatments booked on Monday and Sunday afternoons will be with Laura L.

 Additional THERAPIST: MARY